script_id: day_013_streaming_responses_part2/streaming_chat_interface

 prompt: The user's prompt

-on_token: Called for each new token
+on_token: Called for each text piece (chunk)

 on_complete: Called when streaming finishes